mtlynch/mtlynch.io/content/retrospectives/2024/12/index.md

 I realized that these two changes mean I no longer need a VM server or a Windows desktop.
 I'm going to try to go all-in on NixOS with a single desktop, as I've been enjoying NixOS on [my Framework 13 laptop](/retrospectives/2024/09/#making-nixos--framework-13-amd-7040-my-daily-driver) for the past few months.

-Because I hadn't upgraded my desktop in nine years, I convinced myself that I'm making an economically responsible choice by reducing two machines to one.
-That was helpful justification for somewhat overspending on my new system:
+I convinced myself that I'm making an economically responsible choice by reducing two machines to one, which was also how I justified somewhat overspending on my new system:

 | Component   | Old Desktop                    | New Desktop                           |
 | ----------- | ------------------------------ | ------------------------------------- |